geraintmelville/WHO_project/README.md

-- **Data minimisation:** the ethical model should only use features a country would be comfortable disclosing without correlation risk (e.g. schooling, GDP, population) — explicitly excluding granular health statistics.
+- **Data minimisation:** the ethical model should only use features a country would be comfortable disclosing without correlation risk (e.g. schooling, GDP, population), explicitly excluding granular health statistics.
 - **Informed consent:** the robust model is never used without consent; the app requires an explicit Y/N response before switching.